 How we chose the top VPN browser extensions

 Not all VPNs make browser extensions, and not all VPN browser extensions are worth your time.
-To take the guesswork out of it for you, we researched the best VPN browser plugins based on the following criteria:
+To separate the best from the rest, our team developed an extensive testing process that focuses on five key areas:

 This is just an overview, but you can read more about how we test and rank the VPNs we recommend, and see the results of these tests, in the methodology section below.